The Timeline

 - Snap toggle — magnet icon, or press Shift+S

-- — opens the settings menu, including display toggles:
+- — opens the settings menu, including:

-- Selection Follows Playhead — clips touching the playhead auto-select when playback stops
+- Selection Follows Playhead — clips touching the playhead auto-select

 - Show Video Tracks / Show Audio Tracks — collapse either track section to reclaim vertical space